 We introduce Omnipush, a dataset with high variety of planar pushing behavior.

-In particular we provide 250 pushes for each of 250 objects, all recorded with RGB-D and a high precision tracking system.
+The dataset contains 250 pushes for each of 250 objects, all recorded with RGB-D and high precision state tracking.

 Contact: Maria Bauza (email@example.com)

 [UPDATE Jan 2022] We have recovered access to:

 CAD models of the objects without etra weights ,

 CAD models of the parts to build the objects , and

 Video prediction dataset .
 Please contact Maria Bauza (firstname.lastname@example.org)

 [IMPORTANT] DATA ACCESS: Unfortunately, the Omnipush dataset was hacked and corrupted on Aug 13th, 2021.
 We are currently working on backing up all data.

 Meanwhile, please contact Maria Bauza (email@example.com) to access the Omnipush data.